acivang/lang2idl/README.md

       The comments that not start with '@' is method's comments.
       Start with '@author' is the author of code block.
-      Start with '@param' are args comments.
+      Start with '@param' are args comments, and the eg.xxx is for test value.
       Start with '@return' is the method return result comments.